romm/formz/README.md

 - **UX** – a whole JavaScript API is provided to make a user experience as fast and as pleasant as possible.

-- **Code generation** – Formz can generate JavaScript and CSS, which are then injected in the page and will automatize a part of the client-sided behaviours.
+- **Code generation** – Formz can generate JavaScript and CSS, which are then injected into the page and will automatize a part of the client-sided behaviours.

 ## Example